canonical/edgex-demos/virtual-device/README.md

 > **Warning**
 >> `Could not set up host forwarding rule 'tcp::8443-:8443'`
 >
 > This error means that the port is not available on the host.
-Try removing the service that uses this port or change the host port (left hand side) to another port number, e.g. `tcp::18443-:8443`.
+Try stopping the application that uses this port or change the host port (left hand side) to another port number, e.g. `tcp::4001-:4000`.

 > **Warning**
 > Bad configuration may lead to strange errors during the first boot.